Discover recruiting insights in our white paper Your guide to international C-level recruitment!

 - Service provider or partner - the variants of a PEO

-- Possible savings: The bottom line is that partnering with a PEO pays off in many cases
+- Potential savings: All in all, partnering with a PEO is worthwhile in many cases.

 - 4 good reasons to use a PEO, at least for the initial phase of a new U.S. subsidiary